rdutta2597/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 # Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office
-To discover if Netflix’s movies are getting shorter over time and which guest stars appear in the most popular episode of "The Office", using everything from lists and loops to pandas and matplotlib.
+To discover if Netflix’s movies are getting shorter over time and which guest stars appear in the most popular episode of "The Office", using Exploratory Data Analysis
 ## Installation:
 ### Prerequisites
 1.Anaconda Python